Multi-intention Inverse Q-learning for Interpretable Behavior Representation: Introduction

-Inverse reinforcement learning (IRL)~\citep{ng2000algorithms,arora2021survey} is a popular approach to recover a reward function that induces the observed behavior, assuming that the demonstrator was maximizing its long-term return.
-Along with the significant successes of IRL in autonomous driving~\citep{kalweit2020deep,nasernejad2023multiagent}, robotics~\citep{kumar2023graph,chen2023option}, and healthcare domains~\citep{coronato2020reinforcement,chan2021scalable}, it appears to be emerging as an valuable tool for constructing mathematical behavior models in neuroscience research, as exemplified by \citet{yamaguchi2018identification}, \citet{kwon2020inverse}, and \citet{alyahyay2023mechanisms}.
 Classic IRL methods seek to identify a single, fixed reward function for a specific scenario.
 In contrast, \citet{ashwood2022dynamic} suggested that animal's goals can evolve over time due to factors like fatigue, satiation, and curiosity.
-Under this assumption, they proposed the Dynamic Inverse Reinforcement Learning (DIRL) framework, which parametrizes the animal's reward function as a smoothed time-varying linear combination of a small number of spatial reward maps, which are referred to as `goal maps'.
-By positing the existence of multiple goal maps with time-varying weights, DIRL allows the instantaneous reward function to vary \textit{continuously} in time.
+Under this assumption, they proposed the dynamic inverse reinforcement learning (DIRL) framework, which parametrizes the animal's reward function as a smoothly time-varying linear combination of a small number of spatial reward maps, which are referred to as `goal maps'.
+By assuming the existence of multiple goal maps with time-varying weights, DIRL allows the instantaneous reward function to vary \textit{continuously} in time.
 This innovative framework achieved state-of-the-art performance in animal behavior prediction.
-Nevertheless, persistent demands have emerged regarding an IRL framework incorporating \textit{discrete} time-varying reward functions, particularly following the proposal by \citet{ashwood2022mice} that natural behaviors can be represented through a Markov chain characterized by alternating between discrete intentions.
+Nevertheless, demands have emerged regarding an IRL framework incorporating \textit{discrete} time-varying reward functions, particularly following the proposal by \citet{ashwood2022mice} that natural behaviors can be represented through a Markov chain characterized by alternating between discrete intentions.